johnkerl/miller/docs6/reference-verbs.rst

-      rsum     Compute running sums of field(s) between successive records counter  Count instances of field(s) between successive records ewma     Exponentially weighted moving average over successive records -f {a,b,c} Value-field names on which to compute statistics -g {d,e,f} Optional group-by-field names
+      rsum     Compute running sums of field(s) between successive records counter  Count instances of field(s) between successive records ewma     Exponentially weighted moving average over successive records

+    -f {a,b,c} Value-field names on which to compute statistics -g {d,e,f} Optional group-by-field names
     -F         Computes integerable things (e.g. counter) in floating point.
+               As of Miller 6 this happens automatically, but the flag is accepted as a no-op for backward compatibility with Miller 5 and below.
     -d {x,y,z} Weights for ewma.
 1 means current sample gets all weight (no smoothing), near under under 1 is light smoothing, near over 0 is heavy smoothing.
 Multiple weights may be specified, e.g.